Hello and welcome to day 7 of Google CS First Friends.

-One day, Jennifer Hyman imagined how cool it would be to rent expensive clothing for special occasions from a website, and the company "Rent the Runway" was born.
+And one day, Jennifer Hyman imagined how cool it would be to rent expensive clothing for special occasions from a website.

 We'll discover that.

-Today's starter project contains a set of costumes we can use to represent our product.
+Today's start project contains a set of costumes we can use to represent our product.

 Let's look at it to get some ideas.

-Our company could make a chair that automatically adjusts to the right height when someone sits in it.
+Our company can make a chair that automatically adjusts to their right height when someone sits in it.

 That would be cool.